natedonato/fightstick/README.md

 Live demo link to try with your own controller: http://natedonato.com/fightstick/

-Note: this version is gamepad controls ONLY.
+Note: this version is for gamepad controls ONLY.
 To play with your keyboard (and compete for high scores) visit the original [Landslide](http://landslide.natedonato.com)